 Gilman Scholarships – Scholarships for U.S. citizens who are eligible to receive federal Pell Grants.
 Preference categories include study outside Western Europe, Canada, Australia, and New Zealand, high financial need, diverse ethnic backgrounds, disabilities, nontraditional age, nontraditional academic interests.

-More information on these and other financial aid opportunities as well as financial aid for summer study abroad is available in the International Programs Resource Room in Turner Hall, A24.
+More information on these and other financial aid opportunities is available in the International Programs Office in Turner Hall.